cablumen/Docker-Framework/base image/README.md

-# base image documentation
+# Base Image

-This folder simplifies building the containers used by my other projects (https://github.com/cablumen).
+This folder simplifies building the containers used by my other projects https://github.com/cablumen.
-The containers used by my other repos will follow this naming scheme <github repo>:latest.
+The containers used by my other repos will follow this naming scheme \<github repo\>:latest.
-    Moving forward my github repos will only use lower-case to align with dockerhub repos.
+&emsp;Moving forward my github repos will only use lower-case to align with dockerhub repos.

 Change the LABEL instructions and the contents of requirements.txt to generate new docker images.

-Common commands
+#### Common commands
-    Get list of python packages from outside running container docker exec <container ID> pip list
+&emsp;Get list of python packages from outside running container
+&emsp;&emsp;docker exec \<container ID\> pip list

-    Get list of python packages from inside running container docker run -it <image name>
+&emsp;Get list of python packages from inside running container
+&emsp;&emsp;docker run -it \<image name\>
-        pip list
+&emsp;&emsp;pip list

-    Build a new image
+&emsp;Build a new image
-        Navigate to this folder
+&emsp;&emsp;Navigate to this folder
-        docker build -t <image name> .
+&emsp;&emsp;docker build -t \<image name\> .

-    View an image's labels
+&emsp;View an image's labels
-        docker image inspect --format='{{json .Config.Labels}}' <image name>
+&emsp;&emsp;docker image inspect --format='{{json .Config.Labels}}' \<image name\>

-    Share images to Docker Hub
+&emsp;Share images to Docker Hub
-        docker push -a <docker repo>:latest
+&emsp;&emsp;docker push -a \<docker repo\>:latest